Skip to main content

 Actions to Take if You Use the Transportation Reimbursement Incentive Program (TRIP) for a MetroCard

-Recently, the Metropolitan Transportation Authority (MTA) announced that it will discontinue use of the MetroCard for purposes of riding the New York City subway, effective January 1, 2026.
-Starting in January 2026, the OMNY payment system will be the only way to pay for subway rides.
+Recently, the Metropolitan Transportation Authority (MTA) announced that it will discontinue use of the MetroCard for purposes of riding the New York City subway, effective March 1, 2026.
+Starting in March 2026, the OMNY payment system will be the only way to pay for subway rides.
 To prepare for the upcoming transition, the MTA will stop offering MetroCard products to commuter benefits programs like Citi’s as of March 31, 2025.
 As a result, Optum Financial will be phasing out the MetroCard as an option through TRIP.

 If you’re currently using the TRIP benefit to obtain a MetroCard, you may need to take action for continuous access to your benefit.